17 Effective Apps to Learn Arabic For Beginners and Beyond

 Then you can trace the letter on your screen and compare it with the template to see your progress.
 Your tracing will be erased if it’s done incorrectly.
 This way, you’ll perfect your writing skills.

-Why you should use Arabic alphabet writing:
+Why you should use Arabic Alphabet Trace & Learn:

 • Fun and easy to use